|

 historian Vincent Scully's phrase, hero architects.

-And they built buildings that were not meant to last.
-The lifespans
+And they built buildings that were not meant to

-the passage of time but also refurbishing all or most of the materials
+inevitably occurs with the passage of time but also refurbishing all or

-as well—at enormous expense.
+most of the materials as well—at enormous expense.

 CITY-DESTROYING CRITERIA